Westland Tai Poutini National Park – Guide for Backpackers

 Who needs a guide?
 Guide your own Goddamn self!
 Is exactly what the DoC must have thought when they designed the Okarito Lagoon Kayak Trail.
 The trail is marked with white heron shaped markers.
 That’s because this wetland is the perfect habitat for birds with more than 70 species being seen here.
 With the lake stretched ahead and the snowy mountains in the background, this is a great way to spend about three hours of your day doing the trail.
 To the get there, drive 15km north of the Franz Josef township and turn left at the Okarito signpost.
 You can hire kayaks in Okarito.

-For those who like the convenience of a guide, such as transporting equipment and learning a few fascinating facts along the way, kayak tour run from Franz Josef taking you to the dark and reflective lake of Lake Mapourika.
+For those who like the convenience of a guide, such as transporting equipment and learning a few fascinating facts along the way, kayak tours run from Franz Josef taking you to the dark and reflective lake of Lake Mapourika.
 Kayak through creeks, listen to Maori legends told by your guide, and take advantage of the photo opportunities!

 If you have more time in Westland Tai Poutini National Park…